 We measure stock-month level ESIX exposure by estimating a five-year rolling window regression of the stock's return in excess of the risk-free rate, on the Fama and French (1993) three-factor model augmented with monthly innovations in ESIX as an additional factor (see Equation 2).
-From these regressions, we obtain the time-varying beta coefficients on the ESIX innovation term, or ESIX-betas, as our measure of ESIX exposure.
+The beta coefficient on the ESIX innovation term, or ESIX-beta, as our measure of ESIX exposure.